Testicular pain can have several causes, from infections to traumatic injuries. Sometimes, testicular pain can be a medical emergency.

 - swelling in the scrotum

-The pain from testicular torsion is not always sudden.
+The pain from testicular torsion is sometimes gradual.
 Some people with this condition experience pain that slowly worsens over several days.

 According to the American Urological Association, testicular torsion typically occurs on the left side more than the right.

 Treatment involves surgery to correct the testicular twisting.
-In rare cases, if a surgeon cannot repair the torsion, they may remove the testicle.
+In rare cases where a surgeon cannot repair the torsion, they may remove the testicle.

-Usually, testicular torsion only affects one testicle, so removing it does not affect a person’s fertility.
+Usually, testicular torsion only affects one testicle, so removing it does not normally affect a person’s fertility.
+However, although unlikely, this is possible.

 A testicular tumor can cause pain and swelling in the testicular area.
 Other symptoms may include: